 Michael Christopher Jennings “Jennings Lad” of Ocean Grove, NJ formerly of Claremorris Co.
 Mayo passed away on Thursday, February 6th 2020.
 He was 52 years old.
 Michael was born in Lenox Hospital Manhattan to William and Mary Jennings.
 He had one older sister Angela.
 He was raised in Manhattan until he was three years of age.
 He would then move back to Claremorris with his parents and sister.
 He attended Scoil Cholmain Naofa in Tuaugheen before graduating from St Coleman’s College in 1985.
 He was an avid Gaelic footballer.
 He would play corner forward for St. Coleman’s College and Caramore Hollymount.

-To send flowers in memory of Michael Jennings, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Michael Jennings, please visit our Heartfelt Sympathies Store.

 Michael was a very social person.
 He loved to attend the dances and meet friends and was very popular with the ladies.
 It was one evening while attending the Beaten Path in Claremorris he would meet the love of his life Catherine Moran.
 It was love at first sight, but Michael had to play cool.
 They met on the dance floor and Michael got up the courage to ask Catherine back.
 The couple would marry July 8,1991 at Our Lady’s Help of Christians, Swinford, Co.
 Mayo.